 UC offers a second-year course in Soil Science.
-This topic examines the range of soil types and physical/chemical properties, particularly in the Aotearoa New Zealand forest landscape, as well sustanability and environmental protection.
+This topic examines the range of soil types and physical/chemical properties, particularly in the Aotearoa New Zealand forest landscape, as well sustainability and environmental protection.

 While you cannot major or minor in Soil Science, you can take the above course in the subject as part of any degree.
-It is particularly suited for students studying the Bachelor of Forestry Science or the Bachelor of Science.
+It is particularly suited for students studying the Bachelor of Forestry Science.

 Private Bag 4800

 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.

 Biochemistry is the study of life at the cellular level, giving us insight into the history of all living species — animals, plants, bacteria, and viruses — and ...